Your Pet, Our Passion.

 On the smaller end of the giant breed scale, the Dogue de Bordeaux or ‘Dogue’, also known as the French Mastiff, is nonetheless still a pretty hefty, sizeable dog.
 Known for their reddish fawn colouration and their smiling, heavily wrinkled face, this Molosser breed’s history is very mixed!
 From farm work, war dog, hunting dog and pit fighting, bull baiting dog and guard dog, and now most commonly, companion and show dog, the Dogue has turned a paw to most doggy roles in their time!

-The Leonberger is one of the more glamorous giant breeds, with their reddish gold coat and a striking black mask, they do resemble a glorious, majestic lion.
-And they’re meant to, as the Leonberger was created by crossing St Bernards, Newfoundlands, and Pyreneans Mountain Dogs, with the aim of creating a majestic, lion-like dog.
+The Leonberger is one of the more glamorous giant breeds, with their reddish gold coat and a striking black mask.
+The Leonberger was created by crossing St Bernards, Newfoundlands, and Pyrenean Mountain Dogs, with the aim of creating a majestic, lion-like dog.

-Almost dying out during the World Wars, where numbers dropped to 5 post WWI and 8 post WWII, they are now increasing in number and popularity due to their steady nature and attractive appearance.
-Weighing an average of 40kg, and standing around 72cm (28 inches) tall, you’ll want a big home and garden (and bank balance) to house this magnificent mutt!
+Weighing an average of 40kg, and standing around 72cm (28 inches) tall, you’ll want a big home and bank balance to house this magnificent creature!

 The Anatolian Shepherd, as described by the Kennel Club, stands at 71-81cms (27-31 inches) high with a weight of 50-64kg.
 In their native land however, they are still a working dog with far more emphasis being placed on working ability than on appearance, and each area has its own preferences.